 The ancient musical tradition was revived during the Italian Renaissance when the remains of ancient Greek culture were brought together under the House of Medici.
 In Florence, 1577-1582, a group of humanists, musicians, poets and intellectuals gathered as the “Florentine Camerata” to discuss and guide trends in the arts, especially in music and drama.
 To restore the expressive power of music, the leading philosophers of the Renaissance revived principles of ancient Greek music that had been completely extinct for a thousand years.
 Their purpose was to inspire humanity to reason and self-awareness.
 Marsilio Ficino (called “the second Orpheus”) was central in this movement, and it was through him that the doctrine of the immortality of the soul, which had been neglected by Christian theologians, again became central to religious thought.

-Today, L'Ordre de la Rose+Croix Esthétique du Temple et du Graal carries forward the noble tradition that Art plays an important role in the spiritual regeneration and healing of humanity.
+Today, L'Ordre de la Rose+Croix Esthétique du Temple et du Graal carries forward the tradition that Art plays an important role in the spiritual regeneration and healing of humanity, and that Art declares the existence of God and the immortality of the soul.
 As Joséphin Péladan wrote:

 “Artist, you are a priest: Art is the great mystery and, when your effort leads to a masterpiece, a ray of the divine shines down as on an altar… Artist, you are a magus.
 Art is the great miracle and proves our own immortality.”